Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Simulation Studies

-We report the simulation results with moderate selection effect and moderate effect modification in Table \ref{summary.table2}; results for the remaining scenarios generally have similar patterns and are found in Web Tables 5 to 9.
-When the sampling score model is correctly specified, both IPSW1 and IPSW2 are unbiased and the associated 95\% CIs have close to nominal coverage with the use of sandwich variance.
-We also observe that using the estimated propensity scores could reduce the variability of IPSW.
-However, when the sampling score model is misspecified, IPSW is biased, even though the average sandwich standard error estimates stay close to the empirical standard errors.
-Interestingly, although IPSW2 is more efficient than that IPSW1 in most scenarios, the former becomes less efficient than the latter when the both selection effect and effect modification become strong (Web Table 9).
-When the outcome models are correctly specified, the OR estimator is consistent and more efficient than IPSW.
-The sandwich variance estimators for OR are occasionally conservative.
-As expected, when the outcome models are misspecified, the OR estimator has nontrivial bias.
-Weighting the outcome models by an estimated propensity scores has minimum effect on the efficiency of the OR estimator across all scenarios, which is concordant with the discussion in Section \ref{sec:asym3} that exploiting an estimated propensity score at least does not increase the asymptotic variance.
+We report the simulation results with moderate selection effect and moderate effect modification in Table \ref{summary.table2}; results for the remaining three scenarios generally have similar patterns and are found in Web Tables 9 to 11.
+When the sampling score model is correctly specified, both IPSW1 and IPSW2 are unbiased and the associated 95\% CIs have close to nominal coverage with the use of proposed sandwich variance estimators.
+We also observe that using the estimated propensity scores could substantially reduce the variability of IPSW.
+Interestingly, although IPSW2 is more efficient than that IPSW1 in most scenarios, the former becomes less efficient than the latter when the both selection effect and effect modification become strong (Web Table 11).
+When the sampling score model is misspecified, IPSW is biased, even though the average sandwich standard error estimates stay close to the empirical standard errors; the bias of IPSW2 is larger than the bias of IPSW1 when the interaction term is omitted from the sampling score model.
+When the outcome models are correctly specified, the REG estimator is consistent and more efficient than IPSW.
+As expected, when the outcome models are misspecified, the REG estimator has nontrivial bias.
+Weighting the outcome models by an estimated propensity scores has minimum effect on the efficiency of the REG estimator across all scenarios, which is concordant with the discussion in Section \ref{sec:asym3} that exploiting an estimated propensity score does not increase the asymptotic variance.